 to everyone: Grk. pas, adj. doing: Grk. ergazomai, pres. mid. part., to work, be at work, do, carry out, either with the focus on effort itself in the course of activity or the result of effort. good, Grk. agathos.
 See verse 7 above.
 Glory, honor and peace are the rewards of faithfulness, which are experienced in part now and in fullness in the millennial kingdom and into eternity.
 Paul affirms the message of David, "ADONAI will repay everyone his righteousness and his faithfulness" (1Sam 26:23 TLV).
 The standard for goodness is not a legalistic list, but the Torah.
 Paul is not describing so-called "works righteousness," but the reality of the final judgment.
 The books will be opened at the white throne judgment after the millennium and "the dead were judged from the things which were written in the books, according to their deeds" (Rev 20:12).

 The Messianic judgment that occurs before the millennium is also based on works as Yeshua indicated in the parables of the talents and the flock (Matthew 25).
 However, we should note that the award of eternal benefits is based on the quality of acts, not the quantity.
-Paul then repeats the closing phrase as in the previous verse to complete the contrast. to the Judean Jew: Grk.
+Paul then repeats the closing phrase as in the previous verse to complete the contrast. to the traditional Jew: Grk.
 Ioudaios.
 See the previous verse. first: Grk. prōton.
 See the previous verse.
 Little considered by Gentile Christians is that the Jew is rewarded first. and also: Grk. te … kai.
 See the note on the previous verse. to the Hellenistic Jew: Grk.
 Hellēn.
 See the previous verse.
-The Hellenistic Jews are included with the Judean Jews as recipients first of the good things of God.
+The Hellenistic Jews are included with the traditional Jews as recipients first of the good things of God.

 11― For there is not partiality with God.